dpriskorn/LexSALDO/README.md

 # LexSALDO
-This is a project to analyze and add identifiers for lexemes and senses in SALDO version 2017-09-19 to Wikidata.
+This is a project to analyze and match wikidata lexical categories for lexemes and senses in SALDO version 2017-09-19.
-A unique UUID-based identifier have been added to lexical entries to facilitate linking with Wikidata if the community for some reason do not want to use the existing ones..
+A unique UUID-based identifier have been added to lexical entries to facilitate linking with Wikidata if the community for some reason do not want to use the existing one.

 ## Data model
 The data model of SALDO is the same as the one in Wikidata.